JinningLianggithub/MorphDecom/README.md

 # MorphDecom

 ## Overview
 "MorphDecom" is a morphological decomposition method introduced by Liang, Jiang et al. (2024), building on earlier work by Zana et al. (2022).
 This innovative method combines threshold-based decomposition for elliptical components with a machine learning approach for disky components.
 It dynamically adjusts binding energy and circularity thresholds based on the specific galaxy system under analysis.
+If you find this method helpful to you and want to use it in your research, please cite Liang, Jiang et al. (2024).
+Please feel free to contact the authors Jinning Liang (jinning.liang@durham.ac.uk) and Fangzhou Jiang (fangzhou.jiang@pku.edu.cn), if you have any question.

 ## Installation
 Clone the repository using the following command: